Ready to turn your students’ worlds right side up? Flip your classroom with Peer Instruction.

 In essence, to get started, you just need to adjust your approach to questioning.
 Here’s my quick start guide.

-Quick Start Guide for Flipping your Classroom with Peer Instruction (Download a PDF of the Guide Here – also available in Dutch, Spanish, French, Portuguese, Chinese, and Korean)
+Quick Start Guide for Flipping your Classroom with Peer Instruction (Download a PDF of the Guide Here – also available in Dutch, Spanish, French, Portuguese, Chinese, Japanese, and Korean)

 PREP STEP.
 PICK A RESPONSE TOOL

 Most of class time in a PI course is spent interacting with questions, called ConcepTests.
 You need a way to deliver and collect student responses to these questions.
 Decide if you want to go low-tech or high-tech to pose questions in class.
 Either way works.
 “It’s not the technology, it’s the pedagogy,” says Eric.

 - Have students hold fingers against chest to display answer choices 1-5